A Survey on Evaluating Quality and Trustworthiness in LLM-Generated Data: Tabular Data

 \!\!where larger values indicate stronger recoverability of the attribute beyond a trivial majority baseline.

-We report the differential privacy parameters $\varepsilon$ and $\delta$, which represent the privacy budget, together with downstream utility.
-This approach allows us to contextualize the trade off between privacy and utility under the standard differential privacy framework \citep{DworkRoth2014}.
+The differential privacy parameters $\varepsilon$ and $\delta$, which represent the privacy budget, are reported together with downstream utility.
+This approach allows the trade-off between privacy and utility to be contextualized under the standard differential privacy framework \citep{DworkRoth2014}.